 A small paradun in fast broken water with a highly visible fluorescent pink post…

-can easily be seen at distance.
+can easily be seen at a distance.

 When dry fly fishing into the hours of darkness, I use a fly tied with a luminescent yarn post, which glows when charged with a pocket torch.